 If you are a nursing applicant, what is your track record in the sciences?
 If you are a business student, have you taken four full years of math?
 What about relevant academic electives that your high school offers?
 Have you taken advantage of them along the way?

 You have to read your transcript like an admissions counselor.
 Pick it apart, honestly assess the strengths and weaknesses and make changes where applicable so that whoever reviews it when you apply, has greater confidence in your ability to pursue the major you have checked off on your application.
+Just keep in mind that everything starts with your core subjects – English, math, science, social studies and foreign language.
+With so many college students changing majors, admissions counselors are first and foremost looking for academic rigor across all subjects.

 When it comes to activities, the same rule generally applies.
 If you are an aspiring business major, have you joined DECA or FBLA?
 If you want to go into criminal justice or paramedicine, have you taken an EMT course and earned your license?
 Accounting majors, have you shadowed local accountants and learned more about the nuances of their work when it’s not tax season?